OriHasin/trace-normalizer-service/README.md

 - **Configurable Data Formats**: Define supported APMs formats through **source models**, ensuring flexibility and adaptability - you also can modify the desired normaliztion format easily thorugh NormalizationModel! .

-- **Factory Design Pattern**: The architecture enables seamless addition of new formats and processing logic.
+- **Factory Design Pattern**: The architecture enables loosely coupled module & seamless addition of new formats and processing logic.

+- **Route Extractor**: There is a build-in mechanism which estimates the route of a given URL (or path), you can support any estimations you wants based on RouteExtractor class.

+- **Automation Test Harness**: Coming soon... , Will provide an automation engine based on .json inputs to easily run & test the system for any inputs you want.

 - **Streaming Platform Integration**: Easily integrate with streaming platforms (up to you) by implementing client-side logic for data ingestion and delivery.